FAQs

 Playing in a Large Space

-The Easy Way Games on Meta Quest can have different release channels, allowing players to opt-in to testing different versions of the game.
-We've put our boundaryless version of the game on the RC Channel.
+What if I want to play at home with joysticks or teleporting?
+Games on Meta Quest can have different release channels, allowing players to opt-in to testing different versions of the game.
+We've put a traditional version of the game with joysticks and teleporting on the RC Channel.
 You can switch to the RC channel from the game's settings in the App menu in the Meta Quest home.
-Please Note:
+Once you've switched to this version, you will need to uninstall and reinstall the game.
+We plan to merge both of these features in a future version of the game so you do not need to switch back and forth.

 You can follow these instructions on the Meta Website.